Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 Deploying and Initializing of smart contracts:
 ==============================================

+.. dropdown::  Is there a max smart contract size limit when deploying a contract on-chain?

+    Yes.
+The max smart contract size limit is xyz KB (TODO: ask what is the current limit) on Concordium.
+    Concordium choose a much higher limit compared to the Ethereum chain.
+    This enables smart contract developers to develop smart contracts without splitting them into many smaller pieces which is a common annoyance when developing on Ethereum.

 .. dropdown::  What is the `owner` of a smart contract instance on Concordium?

     You can access the account that created a smart contract instance with the variable `ctx.owner()`.